rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 With the deploy script ready, we can examine how the journey of a user using nestable would look like using these two smart contracts.

-The base of it is the same as the deploy script, as we need to deploy the smart contracts in order to interact with
+The catalog of it is the same as the deploy script, as we need to deploy the smart contracts in order to interact with
 them:

 ````typescript